zzyzxlab/tao.js/packages/docs/src/content/README.md

 ```

 So there you have it.
 On the surface it's very simple and easy to use.
 Add handlers for
-Application Contexts (AppCons) in the form of taoples and JavaScript functions with
+Application Contexts (AppCons) in the form of trigrams and JavaScript functions with
-2 arguments (the taople as `tao` and the particular `data` for this occurrence).
+2 arguments (the trigram as `tao` and the particular `data` for this occurrence).
 Next we
 set those Application Contexts at the right time in the App to create the reactions.

 With this simplicity comes a lot of power in the form of creating Apps that are: